-All content and coursework with UIU is approved by Gail Boushey and The 2 Sisters organization.
+Boushey and Moser coauthor the content and coursework with UIU.
 This three-credit, online graduate course emphasizes research-based literacy practices in grades K-8. www.uiu.edu/the2sisters

 Observations

 Peer observations are a valuable tool for introducing and demonstrating the power of the Daily 5 in action.
 When combined with formal training, these observations allow educators to maintain engagement through witnessed practice of new learning.